ajmalafif/pagopress/app/plugins/google-sitemap-generator/readme.txt

 === Google XML Sitemaps ===
 Contributors: arnee
 Donate link: http://www.arnebrachhold.de/redir/sitemap-paypal
-Tags: seo, google, sitemaps, google sitemaps, yahoo, msn, ask, live, xml sitemap, xml Requires at least: 2.1
+Tags: seo, google, sitemaps, google sitemaps, yahoo, msn, live, xml sitemap, xml Requires at least: 2.1
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 3.3
+Stable tag: 3.3.1

 This plugin will generate a special XML sitemap which will help search engines to better index your blog.

 == Description ==

-This plugin will generate a special XML sitemap which will help search engines like Google, Bing, Yahoo and Ask.com to better index your blog.
+This plugin will generate a special XML sitemap which will help search engines like Google, Bing and Yahoo to better index your blog.
 With such a sitemap, it's much easier for the crawlers to see the complete structure of your site and retrieve it more efficiently.
 The plugin supports all kinds of WordPress generated pages as well as custom URLs.
 Additionally it notifies all major search engines every time you create a post about the new content.

 Related Links: